TheLocehiliosan/yadm/yadm.md

               With this config, use (magit-status "/yadm::").

        git-crypt options
-              If  git-crypt  is  installed,  this  command  allows you to pass options directly to git-crypt, with the  environment  configured to use the yadm repository.
+              If  git-crypt  is installed, this command allows you to pass op‐ tions directly to git-crypt, with the environment configured  to use the yadm repository.

               git-crypt enables transparent encryption and decryption of files in a git repository.
 You can read  https://github.com/AGWA/git-